rubenwardy/minetest_modding_book/_en/items/nodes_items_crafting.md

 There are several reasons you use groups.
 Firstly, groups are used to describe properties such as dig types and flammability.
-Secondly, groups can be used in a craft recipe instead of an item name to allow any item in group to be used.
+Secondly, groups can be used in a craft recipe instead of an item name to allow any item in the group to be used.

 ```lua
 minetest.register_craft({